webix-hub/docs/data/api/ui.template_sethtml.md

 @short:
-	set hmlt for template
+	sets HTML for template

 @params:

-- html		string		html to set in template
+- html		string		HTML to be set in a template

 @example: